NAIST-SE/AttractingContributors/README.md

 # Attracting Contributors
-Please choose a programming language that you like, or that you plan to learn, and cast your vote for it!
+I want to know which language or framework is the most popular among us, please tell me!

 # Rules
-Just choose one from the list below👇 and clik this link to vote for it : ).
+Please add a programming language or a framework that you like, or that you plan to learn,in the list below👇

+# For your refrence:
+Most Loved, Dreaded, and Wanted Languages in 2020 https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages-loved

 # List of candidates (programming languages)
-(Cited Most Loved, Dreaded, and Wanted Languages in 2020 https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages-loved):
-* Rust
-* TypeScript
-* Python
-* Kotlin
-* Go
-* Julia
-* Dart
-* C#
-* Swift
+* Typescript
-* JavaScript
+* React